Project-Resilience/platform/projects/landuse.md

 <!-- Describe the metrics decision makers are trying to optimize, on which they are evaluatded -->
 Decision makers are evaluated on the following outcomes:
-- Emissions from Land Use Change (ELUC) in tonnes of carbon per hectare
+- Emissions from Land Use Change (ELUC) in tonnes of carbon per hectare (Minimize)
-- Change in land use percentages
+- Change in land use percentages (Minimize)

 ## Data